Group Dynamics: How to Form Strong Software Development Team from New Hires

-When a project future is at stake, one should take filling a leadership spot responsibly with team leader roles and responsibilities clearly described.
+When the future of a project is at stake, one should take filling a leadership spot responsibly with Team Leader roles and responsibilities clearly described.
 Selection of the right candidate who knows how to manage a new team is a multi-level process.
-Roughly, you can divide it into three stages:
+Roughly, you can divide the process into 3 stages:

 - short-list candidates with regard to their technical background,

-- take final decision based on some extra criteria like personal strengths, way of thinking, style of work, or anything else required by the project.
+- take the final decision based on some extra criteria like personal strengths, a way of thinking, style of work, or anything else required by the project.

-Overall, a team leader should be able to communicate project goals to the team, cultivate healthy group dynamics, coordinate team tasks and keep track of its accomplishments.
+Overall, a Team Leader should be able to communicate project goals to the team, cultivate healthy group dynamics, coordinate team tasks, and keep track of its accomplishments.
 It may seem to be a real burden.
-However, it is not.
+However, it's not.
 Senior developers are the ones who share team leaders’ responsibility.
-A few suggestions on how to hire a senior developer and what he or she should be like are given down below.
+A few suggestions on how to hire Senior developers and what they should be like are given down below.

-Similarly, to a team lead role, senior developers are the ones who should think out of the box.
+Similarly, to a Team Lead role, Senior developers are the ones who should think out of the box.
 This characteristic is as important as a technical expertise.
-It helps avoid doing odd things and establishes a stronger connection between a team of software developers and clients.
+It helps avoid doing odd things and establishes a stronger connection between a software development team and a Client.

 As for the hiring process itself, a word of mouth is still effective.
 A-levels can recommend A-levels.
 However, it is not the only workable tactic.
 When recruited through professional networks or by team leaders, the chances to get seniors on board are high too.
 These people know company processes inside out and can emphasize the biggest advantages.